 Needless to say, the amount was huge and the way the scammers operated wasn’t exactly something new.
 Facebook allegedly did not do much to prevent these scammers.
 Regulating the crypto space is hard.
 Blocking every scam advertisement is nothing short of a nightmare.

-Of course, every firm has its own obligations and they need to fulfill them within time or else the consequences might be too severe.
+Of course, every firm has its obligations and they need to fulfill them within time, or else the consequences might be too severe.
 If you are interested in knowing every important detail regarding the incident, the following content is something you should go over.

-Cryptocurrencies are a big debate regardless of which way you look at it.
+Cryptocurrencies are a big debate regardless of which way you look at them.
 Even governments themselves are having a tough time and the situation is not an easy one to handle.
-Cyber criminals are creating scams at an alarming rate and are raking in billions of dollars every year.
+Cybercriminals are creating scams at an alarming rate and are raking in billions of dollars every year.

 After carefully analyzing the patterns used by the crooks, we are convinced that the only way to win this war is by educating the audience.

 Remember, if everyone has done enough research about the market, then the number of scams will fall and eventually, they will die.
-Though educating the masses isn’t a joke, it certainly is worth all the hassles involved.
+Educating the masses isn’t a joke, it certainly is worth all the hassles involved.

 Facebook Scam Celebrity Crypto Ads